Iraq condemns two more French IS members to death

 They have 30 days to appeal.

-The remaining six face trial in the coming days under a law that allows capital punishment for anyone joining a "terrorist group" -- even those who did not take up arms.
+The remaining six French suspects face trial in the coming days under a law that allows capital punishment for anyone joining a "terrorist group" -- even those who did not take up arms.

 The trials have been criticised by rights groups, which say they often rely on evidence obtained through torture.